 Maha Shivaratri (February)

-Shivaratri or the night of Lord Shiva that falls sometime between February/March is one of the major festivals of Nepal.
-This day is dedicated to the Lord of the Lords – Lord Shiva or Mahadev who lived in Mt.
+Shivaratri or the night of Lord Shiva that falls sometime between February and March is one of the major festivals of Nepal.
+This day is dedicated to the Lord of the Lords – Lord Shiva or Mahadev who lived on Mt.
 Kailash in the Himalayas.
 Lord Shiva is the most worshipped God in the Hindu religion.
-More than 100,000 of Hindu devotees from India and Southeast Asia throng weeks ahead of the festival and gather in and around Pashupatinath temple – one of the holiest shrines of the Hindus in Kathmandu to pay their homage to Lord Shiva on his birthday.
-“Pashupatinath” literally means “the Lord of animals” as Lord Shiva is considered as the guardian and protector of everything that exists in the Himalayan Kingdom.
-On this holy day, worshippers take dip and bath in the holy river at early dawn and fast for the whole day and stay around a fire to keep them warm as it is still winter in Nepal.
+More than 100,000 Hindu devotees from India and Southeast Asia throng weeks ahead of the festival and gather in and around Pashupatinath temple – one of the holiest shrines of the Hindus in Kathmandu to pay their homage to Lord Shiva on his birthday.
+“Pashupatinath” literally means “the Lord of animals” as Lord Shiva is considered the guardian and protector of everything that exists in the Himalayan Kingdom.
+On this holy day, worshippers take a dip and bath in the holy river at early dawn and fast for the whole day and stay around a fire to keep them warm as it is still winter in Nepal.
 The devotees also freely indulge in using marijuana and other intoxicating substances as these things are believed to please Lord Shiva and marijuana use is legal only on this sacred day.

 This is the New Year of the Tibetans and Sherpa of Nepal which falls in February.
 The Buddhist monasteries in Kathmandu like Boudhanath and Swayambhunath are decorated with eye-catching colorful prayer flags pulling the crowd.
 The people perform their traditional dances and welcome their New Year with feasts and family gatherings wearing all the new clothes and finest jewelry and exchanging gifts.